joeygoesgrey/linkedln-bot/README.md

 li.post_to_linkedin(text, image_paths=None)
 ```

-Rules:
+Two easy ways
+- Inline tokens: Put `@{Ada Lovelace}` right in your text.
+The bot types `@Ada Lovelace`, waits for the pop‑up, and picks the top match.
+- Anchor + name pairs: You tell the bot “after these words, put this mention”.

+Rules
-- Use `@{Display Name}` to place a mention at that exact position.
+- Use `@{Display Name}` to place a mention exactly there in your text.
+- Or provide pairs:
+  - `--mention-anchor "for the push" --mention-name "Ada Lovelace"`
+  - The mention goes right after the first time the anchor appears.
+- You can auto‑mention the author when commenting or reposting with `--mention-author` and choose where it goes with `--author-mention-position prepend|append`.
-- Your own spaces/punctuation are preserved.
-If suggestions don’t appear, the bot falls back to literal `@name`.
+- If LinkedIn doesn’t show suggestions, the bot falls back to a plain `@name` so your text still looks right.
-- The engine nudges the editor (space+backspace) and waits up to ~8s for suggestions; it prefers the top item and verifies a real entity was inserted.
-- Names containing emoji or non‑BMP characters are sanitized while typing to avoid driver errors.
+- Names with emoji are sanitized so typing never crashes.

+---

-### Like and Comment (Feed)
+## Like and Comment (Feed)

 One‑shot helpers: